ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 This now gives us two base conda environments.
 One for installations native to the ARM architecture and native to M1 macs and one for all the other programs that haven't made an ARM version.
 The x86 programs will run using `rosetta2` translation environment.

-###### *How to change between base conda installations*
+***How to change between base conda installations***

 This website does a really good job explaining that we just need to change the code in the `.zshrc` file: [Changing base conda installs](https://stackoverflow.com/questions/58131555/how-to-change-the-path-of-conda-base).

-I placed all of the next code at the very end of this file.
+<br>I placed all of the next code at the very end of this file.
 Oh-My-ZSH has a lot of other text in this file.
 Leave that alone.

 * .zshrc